Rationality of representation zeta functions of compact $p$-adic analytic groups: Preliminaries on projective representations

 where $\coho{i}(G,A)_{(p)}$ is the $p$-torsion subgroup of $\coho{i}(G,A)$.
 Thus, if $\coho{i}(P,A)\allowbreak = 1$ for all Sylow $p$-subgroups and all primes $p\mid m$, then $\coho{i}(G,A)=1$. \end{enumerate} \end{lem}

 \begin{proof} See, for example, Corollaries~2 and 3 of \cite[Theorem~7.26]{Suzuki}. \end{proof} Since any torsion abelian group (not necessarily finite) is a direct sum of its $p$-torsion subgroups where $p$ runs through all torsion primes (see \cite[Theorem~5.5]{Suzuki}), Lemma~\ref{lem:basic-group-cohomology}\,\ref{lem:basic-group-cohomology-1} implies that $\coho{i}(G,A)_{(p)}$ is the $p$-primary component of $\coho{i}(G,A)$.
 In general, for any torsion abelian group $M$ we will denote its $p$-primary component (possibly trivial) by $M_{(p)}$.
-Similarly, we will write $m_{(q)}$ for the $q$-part of an element $m\in M$. \begin{lem} Let $G$ be a finite group of order $m$ and $M$ be an abelian group (written multiplicatively) on which $G$ acts.
-Assume that $M$ is finitely divisible in the sense that for any $n\in\N$ and $a\in M$, there is a finite but non-zero number of elements $x\in M$ such that $x^{n}=a$.
-Then, for any integer $i\geq1$, we have
+Similarly, we will write $m_{(q)}$ for the $q$-part of an element $m\in M$.